 In the early 1900’s Dr. John Wiley along with Dr. Hugh Sinclair McDonald organized the Dresden Lawn Bowling Club on Queen Street.
 Dr. Wiley was the Mayor of Dresden in 1906.
 Dr. Wiley was a member of the Independent Order of Odd Fellows and the Independent Order of Foresters and the Knights of the Maccabees.
 He was a Past District Deputy Grand Master of the Masonic Lodge.
 Dr. Wiley sat on the Public School Board and in 1913, Dr. Wiley and Dr. McDonald sat on the newly formed Dresden Public Library Board.

-Dr. Wiley died on the 14th of October, 1914.
+Dr. Wiley died in Dresden on the 14th of October, 1914.
 At the time of his death, Dr. Wiley was the M.O.H. for Dresden and he was a coroner for Kent County.
 Mrs. Wiley died at her home on St George Street in Dresden on the 14th of February 1940.
-They are both buried at the Dresden Cemetery.
+Dr. and Mrs. Wiley were buried at the Dresden Cemetery.

 Dr. Wiley’s son-in-law, Dr. Russell Donald McAlpine (married to Madge Wiley) took over the medical practice in Dresden.
 Dr. Wiley’s son Harcourt “Irvine” Wiley became a physician in 1919.
-Dr. H. Irvine Wiley did not practice in Chatham-Kent.
+Dr. H. Irvine Wiley did not practice medicine in Chatham-Kent.
 He practiced in the Windsor area and he served with the Canadian Armed Services during World War I. (Dr. H. Irvine Wiley appears on the Gathering Our Heroes website.)

 *Photo of Dr. Wiley courtesy of The Dresden Public Library.

-**His brother Dr. Walter Davidson Wiley and Dr. Hugh Sinclair McDonald, Dr. William Henry Bullis and his son-in-law Dr. Russel Donald McAlpine are also featured on the Chatham-Kent Physician Tribute website.
+**Dr. Wiley’s brother Dr. Walter Davidson Wiley, Dr. Hugh Sinclair McDonald, Dr. William Henry Bullis and his son-in-law Dr. Russel Donald McAlpine are also featured on the Chatham-Kent Physician Tribute website.